 The HR Recruitment Consultants are available to the search chair during this stage to discuss how things are progressing, if there are any current challenges with the search, and whether any assistance, advice or guidance might be helpful.
 The ART will also be offering workshops in fall 2024 to provide additional tools and strategies to search committees to help assess candidates.

-If a search committee member, department member, search advocate, or other party involved with the search feels that there has been bias or discrimination happening in the evaluation stage, they should contact Nancy Nieraeth, Director of Talent Acquisition (email@example.com), for advice and guidance.
+If a search committee member, department member, search advocate, or other party involved with the search feels that there has been bias or discrimination happening in the evaluation stage, they should contact Jenna Rakes, Director of Talent Acquisition and Classification and Compensation (firstname.lastname@example.org), for advice and guidance.

 At the finalist stage, Deans must receive finalist approval from the EVPAA and salary approval from the Executive Vice Provost for Academic Operations (EVPAO) before extending an offer.
 Before approving, the EVPAA or EVPAO may ask for a rationale explaining the recommendation.
 After finalist and salary approval, offers will proceed using the TTF Contingent Offer Letter Term Sheet process.

-The active recruitment process is still relatively new and is regularly being assessed for effectiveness, in the spirit of continuous improvement.
-If you have questions or suggestions for improvement, please contact Anna Shamble at firstname.lastname@example.org.
+The active recruitment process is regularly assessed for effectiveness, in the spirit of continuous improvement.
+If you have questions or suggestions for improvement, please contact Anna Shamble at email@example.com.